-The future of the Fabric Interlayer industry, the growth and development, will be determined in large part by the value provided the customer.
+The future of the Interlayer industry, the growth and development, will be determined in large part by the value provided the customer.
 Value in our industry is measured by acceptable long-term performance of the interlayer system.
-In all aspects of construction, long-term performance is a direct result of the quality of construction practices and materials used to build the system.
+In all aspects of construction, long-term performance is a direct result of choosing the right interlayer, the quality of construction practices and materials used to build the system.

 KEYS TO LONG TERM PERFORMANCE

 The following components play the greatest role in performance of the final

 - Proper surface preparation

 - Relative temperature of the bonding medium at the time of INTERLAYER embedment.

 - Asphalt concrete mix temperature, thickness, mechanical compaction and

 consequent density at lay down.

 This Association believes that most “failures” in interlayer performance are the

 direct result of one or a combination of the above key elements.
 By improving